 Your initial question might be, can I stop the process?
 In most cases, you won’t be able to prevent the government from acquiring your land, but you are entitled to just compensation under eminent domain law.
 Learn more about eminent domain generally and what you’re entitled to receive, or continue reading to learn about the Washington eminent domain process, your rights as a property owner and hiring a Washington eminent domain attorney.

-We are a nationwide eminent domain law firm that only represents property owners, never the government or condemning authority.
 We are licensed to practice law in Washington and can handle cases throughout the state.
 We have experience helping property owners who are impacted by highway and transit projects, pipeline projects, natural gas storage facility projects, redevelopment projects, acquisitions for municipal buildings, inverse condemnation, regulatory takings and much more.

 Did you know that most eminent domain attorneys work on a contingent fee basis?
 With this fee structure, the attorney assumes the risk of earning a fee.
 Also, the government or condemning authority is required to pay your attorneys fees in eminent domain cases if certain criteria are met.